 The good news: Most taxpayers do decide to e-file and find those benefits — and the process of doing so is easy.

 You have four choices for submitting an electronically filed tax return to the IRS.

-Is e-filing really stable?
+Is e-filing really secure?

 While e-filing is suitable, you may worry about security — especially with all these data breaches.
 But experts agree that this is not an issue that should dissuade you from e-filing.

 “E-filing a tax return has proven to be a very secure way to file your taxes,” states Scott Grissom, vice president of product direction, advertising and sales at LegalShield.
 “In fact, it can be more secure than paper filing since you’re sending your personal information through an encrypted system as opposed to exposing your data in the email.”

 Dennis Chow, vice president of information security at SCIS Security, clarifies the IRS has put safety measures in place to keep your information safe.
 “Vendors typically utilize IRS particular APIs that need ab sessions,” Chow says.
 “All this can be routed over TLS encrypted connections”

 It’s very important to use a trusted service to assist you file your taxes.
 Chow advises not to e-file on a computer or use an online connection which is not confidential.

 For most taxpayers, it is sensible to e-file a return since it’s the most convenient way to file your tax information to the IRS and it allows for timely refunds and effortless payment options.
 Just be sure that you use tax preparation software from a dependable source, so you may make certain the information which you supply to transmit to the IRS will be kept protected.